Mashpee Wampanoag Tribe: Land and casino

+In 2025, a welcome center for the First Light Casino development was opened in Taunton, MA.
+The 2,000-square-foot facility features ten slot machines and is intended to serve as a preview of a future casino.

 Land trust

 In September 2015, the Bureau of Indian Affairs, an agency within the U.S. Department of the Interior, approved the tribe's application to take 321 acres of land into federal trust to create the Mashpee Wampanoag reservation; this included 170 acres of land the tribe already controlled in Mashpee and also gave the tribe jurisdiction over 150 newly acquired acres in Taunton.

 In February 2016, a group of Taunton property owners filed a lawsuit in U.S. District Court against the Mashpee Wampanoag's plans to build a gaming casino on the tribe's land in Taunton.
 They challenged the land-into-trust deal, citing Carcieri v.
 Salazar (2009), a U.S. Supreme Court decision which held that the government could not take land into trust for tribes recognized after the 1934 Indian Reorganization Act.
 The City of Taunton filed a brief in favor of the casino, as its residents had voted strongly in favor of its development, and Interior Department lawyers brought into question of Congress' original intent in making the 1934 law.

 Meanwhile, despite the court challenge, the Mashpee Wampanoag began development of the Taunton site.

 In July 2016, the U.S. district court found that the BIA had exceeded its authority, entered summary judgment for the plaintiffs, and ordered the matter remanded to the BIA.
 In February 2020, the First Circuit Court of Appeals sided with the district court, maintaining that the Department of Interior lacked authority to take tribal land into trust for the benefit of the tribe.
 On March 27, 2020, the Trump administration announced it would remove over 300 acres of land from the federal trust and take away the designation of "reservation."
 A hearing was scheduled for U.S. District Court in Washington, D.C., on May 7, 2020.

 A federal judge blocked Trump administration actions, a ruling the federal government appealed.
 The Biden administration dropped the appeal.
 A December 2021 ruling from the Department of the Interior gives the Mashpee Wampanoag "substantial control" over the land.